 Directors' attendance at our annual meetings of shareholders can provide our shareholders with an opportunity to communicate with directors about issues affecting the Company.
 Accordingly, all directors are expected to attend annual meetings of shareholders.
-All of the Company's then serving directors attended the last annual meeting of shareholders, which was held on February 14, 2017.
-The Board has no formal policy regarding attendance at the Company's annual meetings of shareholders.
+All of the Company's directors participated in the last annual meeting of shareholders, which was held on February 13, 2019.
+The Board does not have a formal policy regarding attendance at the Company's annual meetings of shareholders.